signalogic/SigSRF_SDK/pktlib_readme.md

               );
 ```

-  * pcap_file should contain a null-terminated path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open
+  * pcap_path should contain a null-terminated path and/or filename of the pcap, pcapng, or rtp/rtpdump file to open
   * uFlags may be one or more DS_OPEN_PCAP_XXX flags (see [Pcap API Definitions & Flags](#user-content-pcapapiflags) below).
 Typically DS_OPEN_PCAP_READ is used for reading and DS_OPEN_PCAP_WRITE for writing.
 If neither are given the default is DS_OPEN_PCAP_READ
   * fp_pcap should point to a FILE* (defined in stdio.h) that on return will contain the new file handle
   * pcap_file_hdr, if not NULL should point to a [pcap file header struct](#user-content-pcaphdrtstruct) that on return will contain header information about the file